KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-20-natural-language.md

 The above example performs sentiment analysis in a standalone Java application.
 This is useful if you want to build a desktop application or analyze some text on your own computer.
 But you can also use the Natural Language API in server code, which comes in handy if you want to build a web app.

-You can view this example project from [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-webapp), or download it as a `.zip` file from DownGit [here](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-webapp).
+You can view this example project from [GitHub](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-webapp), or download it as a `.zip` file from [DownGit](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/google-cloud/google-cloud-example-projects/natural-language-hello-world-webapp).

 Let's start with the HTML: